Codecademy/docs/content/python/concepts/files/terms/seek/seek.md

 #Imports os
 import os

-# Creats a text file with Example text
+# Creates a text file with Example text
 with open('demofile.txt', 'w') as f:
     # Adding Example Text
     f.write('This text is an example.')